GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

     * Step 3: we will test the integration of the internal components within each other.
     * Step 4: we will test the integration of the most external components with the rest of the system.

+The integration test of these two subsystems can be performed in parallel.
+One each subsystem has been tested internally, at the level of its subcomponents,  then we will proceed integrating the subsystems one within the other.
+In this phase we will follow almost completely the bottom-up approach, testing first the integration of the components that rely only on components already integrated( this will clarified in the **Subsystems integration sequence** section).

 ## 2.4 Sequence of component integration